replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Removing data from the snapshot storage itself results in data corruption and the loss of snapshots.
 Instead, use the Snapshots tab in the admin console to cleanup and remove snapshots.

-- Additional limitations apply to local snapshot storage destinations when KOTS is installed without object storage (either by passing the `--with-minio=false` flag for existing cluster installations or the `--disable-s3` flag for embedded cluster installations with Replicated kURL).
+- Additional limitations apply to local snapshot storage destinations when KOTS is installed without object storage.
 For more information, see [Snapshots Storage Limitations](installing-stateful-component-requirements.md) in _Installing Without Object Storage_.

 ## Velero Version Compatibility